Engie File Converter

 - The Command & Conquer Tileset Format, an uncompressed tileset format representing a rectangular shape of terrain cells, with indication of unused cells in the grid.

-- Westwood Studios Animation format (which uses their own XOR Delta compression), with the choice to embed palettes on saving.
+- Westwood Animation (WSA) format (which uses their own XOR Delta compression), with support for four known versions, and the choice to embed palettes on saving.
 Used in a load of Westwood games.

 - Westwood CPS Format, with loading and saving support for all compression formats, and the choice to embed palettes.
 Used in a load of Westwood games.

-- Westwood SHP Format - Command & Conquer 1 / Red Alert 1 variety only, and no save support yet.
+- Westwood Command & Conquer 1 / Red Alert 1 SHP Format.

 - The LCW image type from Blade Runner, a simple implementation of an LCW-compressed 16-bit image.